ktbaek/Excess-deaths-Denmark/README.md

 stratified by
 age.](README_files/figure-gfm/excessrate-more-bases-10y-sex-1.png)

+***Figure 12: Excess deaths for the period 2020 Q1 - 2022 Q3 depending
+on baseline reference period.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 95% prediction interval in a given quarter.
+Baseline period is indicated on the x-axis.
+(A) Excess deaths per 100,000 of the total Danish population, and (B) excess deaths stratified by age.*

 ![**De-trended/de-seasonalized death rates and baselines for older age groups using different baseline reference periods.** Colored lines indicate the quarterly death rates for males (blue lines) and females